cubejs/cluster2/README.md

     'idle-noitification': false, //for performance reason, we'll disable node idle notification to v8 by default 'explicit': false //yet impl, meant to expose gc() as a global function },
+  	'maxAge': 3600, //worker's max life in seconds, default is 3 days
 	'heartbeatInterval': 5000 //heartbeat interval in MS })
 .then(function(resolved){